SeldonIO/seldonio.github.com/seldon-server-setup.md

 ## Configure

-The repository for Seldon Server settings is ZooKeeper, but we have provided a script to populate the base properties and set up the database.
-This is located in the scripts folder.
-This script consumes the settings in ```./server_config.json```.
-You need to specify a few things such the locations of the memcached and MySQL server.
-Note that you can provide more than one MySQL/memcached server if you require this.
-You will also need to provide a name for the client and which MySQL DB to associate it with.
-Once this is done, run ```./scripts/initial_setup.py```.
-This will store your configuration in zookeeper.
+The repository for Seldon Server settings is ZooKeeper.
+The [Seldon Shell](/seldon-shell.html) can be used to set/update these settings.
+Use the "Seldon Shell" tool to create settings for memcached and manage the datasources in MySQL.
+Also create a client to use one of these datasources.
+The settings stored in zookeeper can also be viewed/modified directly.
 For the full set of available configuration options see [here](configuration.html).

 ## Run